University of Houston System: History

 A proposal to reorganize and consolidate state university systems emerged in 1986.
 The UH System would have been merged into a new university system to include a total of 10 institutions under the recommended reorganization referred to as the "Gulf Coast System."
 The proposed consolidation grouping drew oppositions from affected institutions, and the plan never materialized.

 In 1991, the University of Houston–University Park reverted to its original name: University of Houston.
 The addition of the "University Park" appellation was done with little discussion and had never gained community acceptance.

 In 1997, the administrations of the UH System and the University of Houston were combined under a single chief executive officer, with the dual title of Chancellor of the UH System and President of the University of Houston.
 Arthur K. Smith became the first person to have held the combined position.

 In November 2007, Renu Khator was selected as the eighth chancellor of the University of Houston System and thirteenth president of the University of Houston.
 Khator became the first female to hold the chancellorship position, and took office in January 2008.
 She is the third person to hold the dual role of UH System chancellor and UH president.

 On November 16, 2011, the University of Houston System announced that the University of Houston as an institution would replace the university system as the administrative entity for the University of Houston System at Sugar Land.
 With this action, the campus was renamed the "University of Houston Sugar Land" in January 2012.

+On May 27, 2025, Governor Greg Abbott signed legislation which transferred UH-Victoria to the Texas A&M University System effective September 1, 2025.

 Organizational structure

 Governance

 The governance, control, jurisdiction, organization, and management of the University of Houston System is vested in its board of regents.
 The board has all the rights, powers, and duties that it has with respect to the organization and control of the four component institutions in the System; however, each component institution is maintained as a separate and distinct university.

 The Board consists of a chair, vice-chair, secretary, and seven other members, including one student who serves a one-year term as regent.
 Every two years, the Governor of Texas, subject to the confirmation of the Texas Senate, appoints three members to the board of regents.
 Every member except for the student regent serves a six-year term.
 Responsibilities for members are specifically listed in the bylaws of the board of regents.

-The chairman of the board of regents is Tilman J. Fertitta, CEO of Landry's, Inc. Fertitta attended the University of Houston, and was a student in the Hilton College.
-He was appointed to the board in 2009, and will serve through August 31, 2027—having been reappointed for an additional six-year term.
+As of 2025, the chairman of the board of regents is Jack B. Moore.